123000001212/MODA/README.md

 - DeepInspect: https://github.com/123000001212/DeepInspect

 These codes can be found in this repository as well (in "Baselines" folder).
-Results of these codes are presented at results.ipynb.
+Results of these codes are presented at experiments.ipynb.